 - An Adventurer Is You

-- Anti-Poop Socking : Logging off in one of the towns will cause your character to start accumulating 'Resting EXP', which can be gained 50% faster than regular exp when you next log on.
-This only works until level 61, after which it's time to shell out for a fish tank.
+- Anti Poop-Socking: Logging off in one of the towns will cause your character to start accumulating 'Resting EXP', which can be gained 50% faster than regular exp when you next log on.
+This used to only work until level 61, after which it was time to shell out for a fish tank.

 - Arm Cannon: Some Monsters have built in weapons in them, but literal examples can be found in the Sanctuaries.
 Also, Mages have a skill called fortress which turns their head into a cannon.

-- Awesome, but Impractical: The Ultimate Attacks are as ultimate as their name suggests but have the longest cooldowns in the game and can't be used against other players.
+- The Ultimate Attacks are as ultimate as their name suggests but have the longest cooldowns in the game and can't be used against other players.

 - A common complaint among players of the Ranger job progression.
 More Dakka and Stuff Blowing Up define their skillset, but the actual effectiveness of the skills is inversely proportional to character level especially in PVP.